xXAI-botXx/3xM/README.md

 Feel free to use my Unreal Engine 5 project, to create your own dataset for instance segmentation.
 You can add your own 3D-Models and Materials and also control the used amount of Materials/3D-Models.

-### Explanation
-(reference to your bachelor work)

 ### Unreal Engine 5 Datagenerator
-You can download my UE5 project [here](https://drive.google.com/drive/folders/1oR5vuiZkV9cdTlgUpzvDcJ6WtvkyXvRa?usp=sharing).
+You can download my UE5 project [here](https://1drv.ms/u/s!AqSTBkFULemxkfZHwY6SLVvdCwjpxA?e=1RhK1u).
+Or you can find all important files without the shapes/meshes and textures/materials in the [unreal_engine_544_project folder](./unreal_engine_544_project/).

 You have to download and install UE5.
 Following I will give you a small guide for the installation.
 - Windows: